Grace Roe: World War I

 In 1915, Roe accompanied Emmeline Pankhurst, Flora Drummond, Norah Dacre Fox and Annie Kenney to South Wales, the Midlands and Clydeside on a recruiting and lecture tour to encourage trade unions to support war work.

 United States residency

 After the Second World War, Roe opened a bookshop and metaphysical library in Santa Barbara, California.
 She stayed in close contact with Christabel Pankhurst and was with her when the latter died at her home in Santa Monica, California on 13 February 1958 (aged 77) from a heart attack.

 Roe was appointed Pankhurst's literary executor and was responsible for the publication of Christabel's memoirs, Unshackled: the Story of how we Won the Vote.

 Legacy

 Roe was interviewed twice for the BBC concerning her role in the suffrage struggle.
 She was seen wearing her Holloway brooch in a reunion with Leonora Cohen, on the cover of Radio Times.

+Brian Harrison recorded 2 oral history interviews with Roe, in September and October 1974, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Roe talks about her reasons for joining the WSPU, her family relationships, and recalls her experiences with a number of other suffrage campaigners, most notably Emmeline and Christabel Pankhurst.